Metropolitan-Council/ServiceAdjustmentsAPI/service_adjustments.md

 ```

 ### Example: Concord Closed Hardman to Armour Phase 2
+This example illustrates:

+- matching new shapes to specific route variants with the `entity_selector` property

+Detour:

 Rt.
 71 #32962 Start: 7/31/21 @345p End: Indef

 Due to Concord St improvement project.
 Starting 7/31/21